 Columbia University School of the Arts welcomes applications from international students.
-In fall 2012, international students from over 44 countries composed nearly 22 percent of the student body.
+In Fall 2013, international students from over 44 countries composed nearly 22 percent of the student body.

 International applicants should have the equivalent of a U.S. baccalaureate degree, and should understand idiomatic English and speak, write, and read English with a high degree of facility.

 Before you apply, and especially if you are accepted, here are some important things to consider: